Michael Jackson Not Getting The Boot From Rock & Roll Hall Of Fame Despite ‘Leaving Neverland’ Backlash

 Reps for the Rock & Roll Hall Of Fame say that MJ’s not going anywhere because, like with all of the artists in the HOF, he was recognized for his musical talent and impact.

-In addition, Michael Jackson was voted into the Hall Of Fame twice by historians, fellow musicians, and industry professionals who all deemed his worthy and earning of the honor based solely on his musical abilities and performances.
+In addition, Michael Jackson was voted into the Hall Of Fame twice by historians, fellow musicians, and industry professionals who all deemed him worthy of the honor based solely on his musical abilities and performances.

 Meanwhile, Michael could be a presence again this year at the Hall Of Fame induction.
 His sister, Janet Jackson, has been inducted, and there is a ton of speculation about whether or not she’ll mention her late brother and the impact that he had on her music career amid the Leaving Neverland backlash and allegations.